AppFolio vs Buildium

 Where Buildium falls short

-• Essential plan caps at 150 units with higher per-transaction fees
+• Essential plan caps at 150 units and charges higher per-transaction fees: $99 per bank account setup alone

 Who is each product built for?